gwacter-zz/sdncon2016/hardware/testbed-setup.md

 # Getting started with the Testbed

+Note that at the start of the hackathon we will be provide the IP address for the controllers so you can ssh into them when connected to the University wifi.

-## 1. Set up the network using the following information:
+1. Set up the network using the following information:

 a) Controller
 ------------------